andypern/demos/drill-json-hbase-hive-tableau/README.md

 - Show a slide with a diagram showing the components
 - show a slide detailing the clickstream use case
-- talk about how the data comes in different formats, and we don't want to have to do any sort of manipulation to be able to query against it.
+- talk about how  data can come in different formats, and its becoming increasingly important to gain intelligence from this data without spending time developing a pre-defined schema.
+- Discuss that once data is ingested onto a platform, there may be different types of consumers of this data (BI analysts doing ad-hoc query, developers writing applications, management generating long term batch-style reports), so its important to ensure that regardless of how it is stored, it can be accessed through a unified interface.

 ###Dataset intro
-- show snippets of JSON data and CSV data (not on a CLI..do it in a deck/pdf)
+- show snippets of JSON data and CSV data (screenshot).
+Highlight that JSON data is self-describing, and that drill is able to discover schema automatically without user intervention.

-- explain how drill can access all this (and more!), in many cases without doing any sort of sort of schema assignment
+- Explain that this data can be ingested by several means, including using MapR's NFS interface, which allows full read/write access to the filesystem using standard tools, without client side drivers.

+###Ingest example

+- Show NFS in action, drag/drop a JSON file onto the cluster.

 ###odbc/drill explorer

-- talk about ODBC (and 'drill-explorer..') and how it allows you to bring in this data into tableau (although..functionally not everything is ready yet..so gloss that part over)
+- talk about ODBC (and 'drill-explorer..') and how it allows you to bring in this data into tableau, excel, and other upstream tools.

-- show tableau, draw some pretty pictures, maybe some maps (i'm working on that)
+- Show the drill-explorer interface, browse through the various data sources (hive, hbase), showing a data preview for each.
+Then browse for the JSON data which was most recently loaded and show how drill is able to present the data in a familiar columnar fashion.

+-

+- Show a pre-created tableau report and dashboard.
+Explain that it is fetching data over ODBC to drill each time an element is modified within the report.
+Discuss how it is important that these queries respond in seconds (or less) in order to enable BI users to be more effective.
+Mention that only drill is able to tie together not only tables with defined schema (like HIVE), but also files with self-describing schema (JSON) and key-value stores such as Apache HBASE, without applying additional schema or performing transformations (this is a stretch..since talking top HBASE requires casting)
+- within the tableau report, join multiple tables (e.g.: JSON + HIVE)

 ###Bonus: command line queries

 Show queries against:

-- JSON (look ma..no schema!)
+- JSON
-- hbase (mention it could be m7 or base..) [need to figure out casting properly]
+- hbase (mention it could be m7 or base..)
 - hive tables ... much faster than HIVE!
 Also: show some ANSI SQL queries that cannot be done in HIVE.
 - parquet files